ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Learn to implement real-time notifications in NestJS using Server-Sent Events, a simpler, efficient alternative to WebSockets.</blockquote>

 <h3>4.
-Job Scheduling in Node.js with Agenda and Agendash - <a href="https://medium.com/readytowork-org/job-scheduling-in-node-js-with-agenda-and-agendash-1773357c61d1" target="_blank" rel="noopener noreferrer">link</a></h3>
+Unveiling JavaScript MutationObserver: Harnessing the Power of Dynamic DOM Monitoring - <a href="https://medium.com/javascript-in-plain-english/unveiling-javascript-mutationobserver-harnessing-the-power-of-dynamic-dom-monitoring-65cd63511e99" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `readytowork, Inc.`**
+✍️ **posted by `JavaScript in Plain English`**

-<blockquote>Job scheduling is an essential task in modern applications, allowing you to run certain tasks asynchronously at specified times or…</blockquote>
+<blockquote>Reacting to DOM Changes: Attributes, Text, Elements, and Real-World Applications (With a Bonus!)</blockquote>

 <h3>5.
 100% Free Vector Search with OpenLlama, Postgres, Node.js and Next.js - <a href="https://medium.com/javascript-in-plain-english/100-free-vector-search-with-openllama-postgres-nodejs-and-nextjs-e496856766f7" target="_blank" rel="noopener noreferrer">link</a></h3>